Viviannature/Calculator-App-using-HTML-CSS-and-JavaScript-1/README.md

-# Calculator-App-using-HTML-CSS-and-JavaScript-1
+# Calculator-App-using-HTML-CSS-and-JavaScript

-Calculator App using HTML, CSS, and JavaScript  Objective: The goal of this project is to build a Calculator App using HTML, CSS, and JavaScript.
+Objective: The goal of this project is to build a Calculator App using HTML, CSS, and JavaScript.
 The application should allow users to perform basic arithmetic operations like addition, subtraction, multiplication, and division.